 by Charles A. Collins, Jr.

-The Rev'd Charles A. Collins, Jr., is an Anglican priest currently serving as Chaplain for a local hospice.
+The Rev'd Charles A. Collins, Jr. is an Anglican priest currently serving as a hospice chaplain in the Charleston area.
 He may be contacted at drew.collins [at] gmail.com